5 Tips on How to Manage a Remote Team

 1. Hire The Right People

-Some people simply aren’t going to thrive in a remote environment.
+Remember these qualities, because sometimes people simply aren’t going to thrive in a remote environment.
 When hiring for a remote team, look for “doers.”
 Doers are people who are motivated and independent.
 They work well on their own with minimal direction.
 When you need something done, a doer will make it happen.

 2. Trust Your Team